-International Walk to School Month, or IWALK, is an annual event held in October every year.
+Walktober, previously known as International Walk to School Month, is an annual event held in every year.
 Schools can participate for a day, a week, or the entire month, during which the school or individual classrooms host fun activities to encourage students to walk and to address barriers to walking in the school community.
 We have ready-made resources and event ideas to make it easy for coordinators to find something that suits their school.

 - How do I sign up?

 Click on the “Register” button, just above this FAQ!
 Fill out the short form and we will be in contact with you

 - Decide which pilot projects or one-time events could address the barriers unique to your school.
 Some of the following ideas might be helpful: Participating in the Let Grow project, Inviting us to do a